GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

   mobile Chrome.
 For example, via [https://myaccount.google.com/](https://myaccount.google.com/) or [https://mail.google.com](https://mail.google.com).
 No need to turn on sync.
-* On your Android device, you need to sign-in to Android via “Settings->Google”.
+* On your Android device, you need to sign-in to Android via "Settings->Google".
 * [Chrome 93 must be the default browser](https://support.google.com/chrome/answer/95417/?co=GENIE.Platform%3DAndroid&oco=1)
   on the Android device.